 The next trip was to ride to Marseilles, 70 km, west of Toulon.
-Marseilles is and was a major maritime port, and I never tire of seeing hundreds of ships from all over the world coming and going, load and unloading, and pulling into drydocks, or just sitting at the piers, flying their flags and doing routine maintenance.
+Marseilles is and was a major maritime port, and I never tired of seeing hundreds of ships from all over the world coming and going, load and unloading, easing into drydocks, or just sitting at the piers, flying their flags and doing routine maintenance.

 Marseilles was not a Navy town; it was a seagoing town, and the signs of commerce were everywhere.
 Stores, warehouses, trucks, freight trains.
 I rode around town, reveling in the excitement of the traffic and the crowd.
 I was delightfully exhausted when I hefted my bike onto the train for the ride back to Toulon.

 One thing that still strikes me today about that visit was the weather: it was pleasant and sunny every day.
 I would not have to ride my shiny new Velosolex in the rain until we pulled into Naples, months later.

 That bicycle went to sea with me for the next ten years, and you will read about our adventures every other week in this blog.
 It was a noble steed, the like of which I have never owned since.